DariaPy/Coursera_Capstone/README.md

 # Coursera_Capstone
-IBM Applied Data Science: Capstone project
+Current repository presents the materials and results submitted for the course "IBM Applied Data Science: Capstone project"